OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

-    VmAdminUser              --> Name of the UserAdmin of the VM VmAdminPassword          --> Strong password for the UserAdmin of the VM VstsAgentToken           --> Token created for Agent installation VstsAgentPool            --> Agent Pool of VSTS to allocate the VSTS Agent
+    VmAdminUser              --> Name of the UserAdmin of the VM VmAdminPassword          --> Strong password for the UserAdmin of the VM VstsAgentToken           --> Token created for Agent installation VstsAccount              --> Name of the VSTS account to allocate the Demo.
+Do not send the complete URL, just the AccountName section on the URL https://{AccountName}.visualstudio.com
+    VstsAgentPool            --> Agent Pool on VSTS to allocate the VSTS Agent.
+    AzureWebAppServiceName   --> Name of the new WebApp Service to allocate the application.

 Example:

 ```
-CreateInitialResources.ps1 -SubscriptionId "{SubscriptionID}" -ADApplicationName "{ApplicationName}" -HomePageOfADApplication "http://localhost" -ResourceGroupName {ResourceGroupName} -VmName{VmName} -VmAdminUser {AdminUser} -VmAdminPassword {AdminPassword} -VstsAgentToken {VstsToken} -VstsAgentPool {VstsPoolName}
+CreateInitialResources.ps1 -SubscriptionId "{SubscriptionID}" -ADApplicationName "{ApplicationName}" -HomePageOfADApplication "http://localhost" -ResourceGroupName "{ResourceGroupName}" -VmName "{VmName}" -VmAdminUser "{AdminUser}" -VmAdminPassword "{AdminPassword}" -VstsAgentToken "{VstsToken}" -VstsAgentPool "{VstsPoolName}" -AzureWebAppServiceName "{WebAppServiceNmae}"
 ```

-During the execution of the script, the Azure login window will appear to perform the initial creation.
+During the execution of the script, the Azure Login window will appear to perform the initial creation.
 This will not be necessary again when having an existing Service Principal.

 <img src="./images/azure-login.png" alt="AzureLogin" width="323" height="368" align="center"/>